lukaszhanusik/castled/docs/docs/getting-started/Destinations/configure-mailchimp.md

 ## Creating an app connection

-Castled establishes connection to your mailchimp destination via oauth.
-Select Mailchimp as the source type and you will be redirected to the Mailchimp login screen.
-Login via mailchimp to create an app connection in Castled.
+Castled establishes connection to your mailchimp destination via OAuth.
+Select Mailchimp as the source type, enter the OAuth ClientID and ClientSecret of the connected app.
+You will be redirected to the Mailchimp login screen.
+Login via Mailchimp to create an app connection in Castled.

+Follow the steps [here](https://mailchimp.com/developer/marketing/guides/access-user-data-oauth-2/) to register an app in mailchimp and accesss the oauth ClientID and Client Secret.

 ## Creating a sync pipeline